AI · M&A · Cross-border

 What the engagement looks like.

 Six to ten weeks.
 Sell-side commercial-layer rebuild ahead of a competitive process.
-Typical first engagement when the process is twelve weeks away and the target needs to land readable.
+Typical first engagement when the process is twelve weeks away and the target needs to land clear.

 See the Sprint →

 Three to six months.
-Buy-side platform building cross-border acquisition capability with AI-readable target-screening posture, integration-readiness narrative, and post-close commercial frame.
+Buy-side platform building cross-border acquisition capability with AI-structured target-screening posture, integration-strength narrative, and post-close sales story.

 See the Build →

 Monthly retainer, twelve-month minimum.
-Buy-side platforms operating ongoing multi-jurisdiction M&A. Pricing is confirmed in discovery, not on the public site.
+Buy-side platforms operating ongoing multi-jurisdiction M&A. Scope and sequence are set after the inquiry screening.

 See the Partnership →